Cursor SSH Remote Connection Drops Mid-Edit: 6 Fixes

 1. SSH keepalive interval too long (or zero)

-A NAT box, corporate proxy, or cloud load balancer silently drops idle TCP flows after 60-300 seconds.
-If your ServerAliveInterval is unset or higher than the NAT timeout, the connection looks dead to the middlebox and gets reaped.
+A NAT box, corporate proxy, or cloud load balancer silently drops idle TCP flows after a fixed idle window.
+Corporate firewalls are the strictest, often reaping idle flows in 60-300 seconds; managed cloud NAT is more generous (as of June 2026, AWS NAT Gateway idles out at 350s, Azure NAT Gateway at 4 minutes, Google Cloud NAT at 20 minutes for established TCP).
+If your ServerAliveInterval is unset or higher than the shortest middlebox timeout in the path, the connection looks dead and gets reaped.

 How to spot it: Drops happen after a quiet pause (you stepped away, agent was thinking).
 Editing constantly never drops. ~/.ssh/config has no ServerAliveInterval.